Gender Affirmation Surgery (Sex Reassignment Surgery)

 - Hormones – Teens or grown-ups may take the hormones estrogen or testosterone to develop characteristics of the sex that they relate to.

-- Surgery – Some individuals opt for complete sex-reassignment surgery, sometimes called sex-change surgery.
+- Surgery – Some individuals opt for complete gender affirmation surgery, sometimes called sex reassignment surgery.
 Others may choose to have only some procedures performed to have them appear more in-sync with their feelings.

 With their physicians, individuals pick the treatment that is appropriate for them in light of what they need and what they as of now look like.